softlayer/jumpgate/get-started.md

 baseurl: "../"
 ---

-# About
+# About Jumpgate

 Jumpgate is a library, which acts as a translation layer to convert incoming OpenStack calls to different cloud provider's API calls.

-# Specification
+# Quick Start

-This library has been tested on **Python 2.7** and **Python 3.3**.
+Browse these sections to start downloading, installing, configuring, and creating drivers.
+Read our [Developer Guide]({{ page.baseurl }}developer-guide) for more about configuring, deploying, and supporting Jumpgate.

-# Get Started
+## Specification

-Browse the following sections to learn how to download, install, configure, and create drivers.
+This library has been tested on Python 2.7 and Python 3.3.

 ## Download